-Acrylic, often known as Perspex is the perfect substrate to laser cut.
+Acrylic, often known as Perspex, is the perfect substrate for laser cut.
 It can be used in projects such as signage, point of sale displays, advertising and more besides.
-Laser cutting reduces the post processing so can be more cost effective than CNC routering, which requires additional finishing processes.
+Laser cutting reduces the post-processing so it can be more cost effective than CNC routering, which requires additional finishing processes.
 Panels of up to 20mm thick Perspex Acrylic can be cut using a CO2 laser cutter.
-Most CO2 laser are also able to engrave acrylic sheet.
+Most CO2 lasers are also able to engrave acrylic sheet.

 Uses of Laser Cutting Technology:

 - Indoor and Outdoor Signage

 There are lots of advantages to laser cutting:-